 With a name that translates to Thunder River, you know you have to stop and see for yourself.
 Rivière-au-Tonnerre is named after the roar of its river.
 Be sure to visit the Falls of Petit Sault and Grand Sault, a set of brilliant waterfalls along the Thunder River.
 While the Petit Sault Falls are visible from the village, you’ll have to head 8 kilometres north to witness Grand Sault Falls but don’t worry, they’re worth the detour!

-I’m not a religious person but after seeing some photos of the Saint-Hippolyte Church, I think I’ll be popping by for a visit.
+I’m not a religious person but even I’m intrigued by the Saint-Hippolyte Church and recommend you stop by for a visit.
 This blue-hued church was built by over 300 volunteers who followed a traditional Norman-style cross plan.
 Inside you’ll find approximately sixty sculptures, all carved with a pocket knife!

 Mingan & Havre-Saint-Pierre